 OTHER THINGS TO DO IN LISBON

 Lisbons has so many world-class attractions, UNESCO World Heritage Sites and wonderful things to do that it’s impossible to fit them all in one curated guide.
 If you have more time, here are a few more things to consider.
-For more read our 3 days in Lisbon itinerary.
+For more read our 3 day Lisbon itinerary.

 LISBON CATHEDRAL